2014 BRD Bucharest Open

-The 2014 BRD Bucharest Open was a professional tennis tournament played on red clay courts.
-It was the 1st edition of the tournament and part of the 2014 WTA Tour.
-It took place at Arenele BNR in Bucharest, Romania between 7 and 13 July 2014.
+The 2014 BRD Bucharest Open was a women's professional tennis tournament played on outdoor red clay courts.
+It was the inaugural edition of the tournament and was part of the International category of the 2014 WTA Tour.
+It took place at Arenele BNR in Bucharest, Romania between 7 July and 13 July 2014.
+First-seeded Simona Halep won the singles title.